digirights/gdpr-para-ciudadanos/modules/Module 4/_posts/2018-11-2-Understanding-your-data.md

 ## Overview of the process requesting your data

 Asking your personal data from a company can be a tricky process, however.
 Lucky for you, we’re here to guide you through it!
 In this topic we will have a look at the overall process of creating a SAR for your desired purpose.
-So no need to worry, we will do it step by step:
+So no need to worry, we will do it step by step.
 &nbsp;

 ### The process: